pladdy/mud/README.md

 ## Usage
 `./mud profiles/<your profile>.tin`

-## Utilities
+## Executables
-- **mud**       : wrapper to start tintin session.  call with a profile name and it launches it
+- **play**      : wrapper to start tintin session.  call with a profile name and it launches it
 - **watch_map** : quick utility to launch tail on the map so i can watch it in the window